top of page

 Sophie is a music historian who combines formal positions in academia and the arts with freelance writing and speaking on classical music.

-Since 2022 she has been a Lecturer in Music at King's College London and Tutor for the Open College of the Arts.
+Since 2022 she has been Lecturer in Music at King's College London and Tutor for the Open College of the Arts.
 She has previously held positions at the University of Nottingham, University of Sheffield, Royal Birmingham Conservatoire, and Liverpool Hope University.

 Outside of teaching and research she is the European Opera Centre's Curator.
 This role has seen her lead the Centre’s adult opera education series, The Audland Talks, and train animateurs for the Centre's learning programme based on Janáček's The Cunning Little Vixen.
 She has also been involved in opera productions, including as Dramaturg for a project featuring the music of Ernst Toch and Hanns Eisler at the Nationaltheater Mannheim.